wtronics/uTTA/README.md

 ## How to perform these measurements?
 ### The proper way
-To measure thermal transients needed to perform the analysis a specialized measurement system is needed.
-This system is called T3ster and was developed by MicReD (which was later sold to Siemens).
+To obtain thermal transient measurements a specialized measurement system is needed.
+This system is called T3ster and was developed by MicReD (a hungarian company which was later sold to Siemens).
 This system costs enormous amounts of money (high 5 to 6 digit €).
 That's why I decided to try and build my own little system for private and educational purposes.

 ### My own little Thermal Transient Analyzer (uTTA)
-uTTA started off as a pastime project during short-time work in the first COVID lockdown.
-During this time, I was playing around with various kinds of power electronics and always faced the same problems...
+uTTA started off as a pastime project during the first COVID lockdown.
+During this time, I was playing around with various kinds of power electronics (mostly MOSFET based power switches and electronic loads) and always faced the same problem...
-How long can I dissipate this or that power dissipation in a MOSFET until it reaches a critical temperature?
+How long can I dissipate this or that power dissipation in a MOSFET until it reaches its critical temperature?
 As mentioned above there are various ways to accomplish this task.
 But all of them require you to know the thermal impedance curve of your specific hardware setup.

 #### Target Picture